Actinium-225: Production

-As 225Ac does not occur in any appreciable quantities in nature, it must be synthesized in specialized nuclear reactors.
-The majority of 225Ac results from the alpha decay of 229Th, but this supply is limited because the decay of 229Th (half-life 7340 years) is relatively slow due to its relatively long half-life.
+As 225Ac does not occur in any appreciable quantities in nature, it must be synthesized in specialized nuclear reactors or accelerators.
+The majority of 225Ac results from the alpha decay of 229Th, but this supply is limited because the decay of 229Th (half-life 7920 years) is slow.
 It is also possible to breed 225Ac from radium-226 in the 226Ra(p,2n) reaction.
-The potential to populate 225Ac using a 226Ra target was first demonstrated in 2005, though the production and handling of 226Ra are difficult because of the respective cost of extraction and hazards of decay products such as radon-222.
+This was first done in 2005, though the production and handling of 226Ra are difficult because of the respective cost of extraction and hazards of decay products such as radon-222.

 Alternatively, 225Ac can be produced in spallation reactions on a 232Th target irradiated with high-energy proton beams.
 Current techniques enable the production of millicurie quantities of 225Ac; however, it must then be separated from other reaction products.
 This is done by allowing some of the shorter-lived nuclides to decay; actinium isotopes are then chemically purified in hot cells and 225Ac is concentrated.
 Special care must be taken to avoid contamination with the longer-lived beta-emitting actinium-227.

 For decades, most 225Ac was produced in one facility—the Oak Ridge National Laboratory in Tennessee—further reducing this isotope's availability even with smaller contributions from other laboratories.
 Additional 225Ac is now produced from 232Th at Los Alamos National Laboratory and Brookhaven National Laboratory.
 The TRIUMF facility and Canadian Nuclear Laboratories have formed a strategic partnership around the commercial production of actinium-225.

-The low supply of 225Ac limits its use in research and cancer treatment.
+The limited supply of 225Ac limits its use in research and cancer treatment.
 It is estimated that the current supply of 225Ac only allows about a thousand cancer treatments per year.

 Applications

 Alpha emitters such as actinium-225 are favored in cancer treatment because of the short range (a few cell diameters) of alpha particles in tissue and their high energy, rendering them highly effective in targeting and killing cancer cells—specifically, alpha particles are more effective at breaking DNA strands.
-The 10-day half-life of 225Ac is long enough to facilitate treatment, but short enough that little remains in the body months after treatment.
-This contrasts with the similarly investigated 213Bi, whose 46-minute half-life necessitates in situ generation and immediate use.
-Additionally, 225Ac has a median lethal dose several orders of magnitude greater than 213Bi because of its longer half-life and subsequent alpha emissions from its decay products.
-Each decay of 225Ac to 209Bi nets four high-energy alpha particles, greatly increasing its potency.
+The 10-day half-life of 225Ac is long enough to facilitate distribution, but short enough that little remains in the body months after treatment.
+Additionally, each decay of 225Ac to 209Bi nets four high-energy alpha particles, greatly increasing its potency.

 Despite its limited availability, several clinical trials have been completed, demonstrating the effectiveness of 225Ac in targeted alpha therapy.
 Complexes including 225Ac—such as antibodies labeled with 225Ac—have been tested to target various types of cancer, including leukemia, prostate carcinoma, and breast carcinoma in humans.
 For example, one experimental 225Ac-based drug has shown effectiveness against acute myeloid leukemia without harming the patient.
-Further clinical trials of other drugs are underway.
+Further clinical trials of other drugs are underway such as the SatisfACtion trial (NCT04597411), a Phase I/II, open-label, multi-center study that is evaluating 225Ac-PSMA-R2 in patients with metastatic hormone-sensitive prostate cancer (mHSPC) and metastatic castration-resistant prostate cancer (mCRPC).